jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerFinishGame/task.md

 - Implement the `saveGameResults` method, which adds `result` to `gameHistory`.
   Before adding `result`, you need to check for two requirements and throw an error if they are broken: 1) `result` must not be empty; 2) all team ids in `result` must be present in `TeamService.teamsStorage`.
 - Implement the `getAllGameResults` method, which returns the reversed `gameHistory` list.
+Its return type should be specified explicitly.

 <div class="hint" title="Click me if you pressed Check and found a compilation error">

   If you have a compilation error and you have not solved this step yet, please solve the task and try again.
-  It is expected behavior, since the code requires the type alia `GameResult`, but it does not exist.
+  It is expected behavior, since the code requires the type alias `GameResult`, but it does not exist.
 </div>